Halo

 HR Case Management, the first Halo product to go-live on the Halo platform launched in July 2025.
 The Halo platform now enables HR cases to be managed more consistently and securely, with full visibility from initial contact to resolution.
 By integrating PeopleXD data into CRM, we can streamline our processes, reduce duplication, and ensure a more responsive and joined-up service.

-Our second product, Oxford Events is scheduled to go-live on 16 March and replaces a legacy system, OxTalks.
+Our second product, Oxford Events is also now live and replaces a legacy system, OxTalks.
 The new product provides a solution for creating and curating event listings for promotion on websites and intranets across the University.

 Continuous improvement